Esthey/Database-in-SQL/README.md

 # Skills Demonstrated
--- Creating database, creating tables and columns, Inserting data into Columns -- SQL SYNTAX used: CREATE DATABASE, CRAETE TABLES, INSERT INTO, INT, VARCHAR, VALUES, ORDERBY, WHERE, TRIM, TOP,  DELETE,JOINS.
+-- Creating database, creating tables and columns, Inserting data into Columns -- SQL SYNTAX used: CREATE DATABASE, CRAETE TABLES, INSERT INTO, INT, VARCHAR, VALUES, ORDERBY, WHERE, TRIM, TOP, AVG, DELETE,JOINS.

 # Employee Demographic
 This Table shows the EmployeeID, FirstName, LastName, Age, and Gender of Employees